cw4444/CV-Rewrite/README.md

 | OpenAI | GPT-4 Turbo | Alternative |

 ---
+Use MCP connectors to hook this up to job sites and writing tools
 ## Troubleshooting

 **"python is not recognized"** — You probably didn't tick "Add to PATH" when installing Python.
 Reinstall it and make sure that box is ticked.